Balancing Biases and Preserving Privacy on Balanced Faces in the Wild: Related Work

-Those above assume the facial encoding is accessible - this makes sense in terms of reduced computations (\ie no need to encode each time) and storage (\ie features are smaller representations of the image).
-However, several works aimed to hide attribute information in image space; for instance, Othman~\etal learned to morph faces to suppress gender information in the image space while preserving the identification~\cite{10.1007/978-3-319-16181-5_52}.
-Guo~\etal proposed a mapping from image to noise, encrypting the image such that the encoder still decodes the identity but without the ability to determine gender by machine or human~\cite{GUO2019320}.
-Ma~\etal viewed the communication between serves as the point of privacy concern--a lightweight privacy-preserving adaptive boosting (AdaBoost) \gls{fr} framework (POR) based on additive fusion for secret sharing to encrypt model parameters while using a cascade of classifiers to address different protocols~\cite{ma2019lightweight}.
+\tipr{In fact,} several works aim to hide attribute information in image space.
+For instance, Othman~\etal~\cite{10.1007/978-3-319-16181-5_52} learn to morph faces to suppress gender {and preserve identity} information in the image space.
+Guo~\etal~\cite{GUO2019320} \tipr{map} the image to noise by encrypting the photo, such that the encoder decodes the identity without the ability to \tipr{recognize} gender. {Ma~\etal~\cite{ma2019lightweight} design protocols for transferring facial features via a cascade of classifiers in their lightweight {privacy-preserving} adaptive boosting (AdaBoost) framework.} Dhar~\etal~\cite{dhar2021pass} \tipr{attempts} to remove the attributes information from a pre-trained CNN with the help of discriminators and an injected generator layer.
+However, it is required to use multiple binary discriminators with correspondence with each attribute.
+Instead, we apply a single multi-class classifier to fulfill such an object, ensuring dense computation and improving model efficiency.

+\tipr{The proposed differs from previous work in the underlying data assumption: here, there is access to facial features, not the imagery, which is often the case in production.
+Images are processed once to reduce computation.
+Also, face features are compressed representations, making them much less expensive to store and transmit.}